cdapio/cdap-ingest/file-drop-zone/README.md

 ## Example Configuration

- Following configuration file will force file-drop-zone application to observe 2 directories using 2 Pipes.
+ This configuration file will set the File DropZone application to observe 2 directories using 2 pipes:

  ```